 Income from sale of real estate, amounting to P37.99 million, was generated by FRC resulting from the sale of its condominium units which were classified as investment properties.

 3. Other income - net

-Other income increased by P4.79 million mainly due to improvement in EACCI's income from concessionaires and FEU's bookstore operations.
+Other income increased by P43.05 million mainly due to improvement in EACCI's income from concessionaires and various other income from students, and FEU's bookstore operations and income from incidental activities.

 EXPENSES